chadtopaz/computational-linear-algebra/README.md

 * Ungrading
 * Flipped classroom style, including pre-class quizzes
-* An introductory half-week that gets students oriented to the course
+* Introductory activities that get students oriented to the course
 * Organization around weekly blocks of material
 * Substantial in-class small-group discussion

-To enable you to make easy and flexible use of the resources here, I have eliminated these elements from this public facing version of the course.
+To enable you to make easy and flexible use of the resources here, I have eliminated most of these elements from this public facing version of the course.
 Essentially, what I am providing here is a core dump of materials I use.
 The materials are linked throughout the various course units.
 Additionally, you can access them in this respository's subdirectories.

 * [Course Notes](/coursenotes)
 * [In-Class Demos](/demos)